 Every week Jake provides a theme for creative inspiration.
 Bloggers post their interpretations before the following Sunday, when Jake announces the next photo theme.
 Jake’s Sunday Post this week is Silence; unfortunately Jake’s site is no longer active, so I can’t link to other interpretations.

 Ailsa at Where’s my backpack? issued a new travel theme challenge: Art.
 I’m recycling an image I posted in the early days of my blog.
 I came across Da Tung & Xi’an Bao Bao while wandering around Portland on a rainy, chilly December day.
 According to the Portland Parks & Recreation website: The young elephant standing peacefully on his father’s back symbolizes safe and prosperous offspring.
 The elaborate surface decoration features cloud-shaped curves and birds and animals from ancient Chinese […]

 Every week Jake provides a theme for creative inspiration.
 Bloggers post their interpretations before the following Sunday, when Jake announces the next photo theme.
 Jake’s Sunday Post this week is Valuable; unfortunately Jake’s site is no longer active, so I can’t link to other interpretations.

 Terry took this photo of the Waldo Canyon Fire in Colorado Springs on Sunday.
 The fire spread so quickly that this scene developed within about 45 minutes.
 His friends had 20 minutes to evacuate their home, and so he headed over to assist.
 They are still staying with family as of today, unable to return home yet as the fire continues to behave erratically and change direction.

 Back in the summer of 1998, we were on yet another road trip to Utah when we decided to take a detour and investigate a possibly interesting dot on the road map outside of Cortez, Colorado: Lowry Pueblo.
 This area of the state is home to many Native American archeological sites, including the world-famous Mesa Verde, and it now enjoys a Canyons of the Ancients National Monument designation.
-This is Anasazi country.
-And although we’re fascinated by any kind of […]
+This is Anasazi country (but please note that the preferred name is […]